 {\it 1.
-Hadronic State Preparation}.
+Hadronic state preparation}.
 Simulating hadronic states for a generic quantum field system on a quantum computer typically involves preparing excited states with specified quantum numbers.
-For this purpose, we develop a framework of quantum-number-resolving VQE, with the advantage of efficient parameterization of hadronic states and almost trap-free optimization.
-The quantum circuit for hadronic state preparation is illustrated on the left hand side of the dashed line shown in Fig.~\ref{fig-circuit} and involves two steps.
+For this purpose, we develop a framework of the quantum-number-resolving VQE.
+The quantum circuit for hadronic state preparation is illustrated on the left-hand side of the dashed line shown in Fig.~\ref{fig-circuit} and involves two steps.

-First of all, we construct trial hadronic states for the $k$-th excited state with a set of quantum numbers $l$ as
+First of all, we construct trial hadronic states for the $k$th excited state with a set of quantum numbers $l$ as

-where $\ket{\psi_{lk}}$ is an input reference state and $U(\theta)$ encodes a set of symmetry-preserving unitary operators with parameters $\theta$.
+where $\ket{\psi_{lk}}_{\rm ref}$ is an input reference state and $U(\theta)$ encodes a set of symmetry-preserving unitary operators with parameters $\theta$.

-The input state $|\psi_l\rangle$ with discrete quantum numbers, such as the charge, the baryon number as well as the spin, can be realized as computational bases specified by those quantum numbers.
-In addition, to preserve the spacial symmetry, the input state of a given momentum will be represented by the superposition of the computational bases, and its preparation is similar to those of Dicke states~\cite{B_rtschi_2019}.
+The input states $\ket{\psi_l}_{\rm ref}$ with discrete quantum numbers---such as the charge, the baryon number, and the spin---can be realized as computational bases specified by those quantum numbers.
+In addition, to preserve the spatial symmetries, the input state of a given momentum will be represented by a superposition of the computational bases, and its preparation is similar to those of the Dicke states~\cite{B_rtschi_2019}.
 Specifically for the PDFs, zero momentum is chosen for the trial state.